aicampg/csj2021/instructions.md

 At the event, we’ll give you a link and access code for free Qwiklabs access.
 Make sure you check the opt-in box for promos, especially because that makes you eligible for additional free access after you complete the first series of labs.

 Follow the steps to get credits:
 1. Make sure to log out of Qwiklab first if you already signed in.
+If you don't have Qwiklab account yet, create one first: [Qwiklab](https://google.qwiklabs.com/users/sign_up).
 2. Open “incognito window” on Chrome and Go to: https://go.qwiklabs.com/cloud-study-jams-2021 and scroll down to section ‘Machine Learning & Artificial Intelligence’  for the Quest: Perform Foundational Data, ML, and AI Tasks, and click “Enroll”
 3. You will be prompted to enter your study jam code:
           **1s-seattle-5353**
           (note: the code only works on the two days: Oct.
 7th and 8th, 2021)
-4. Enter the code, and then Sign in with the Qwiklabs credentials and then click on the Enroll Quest button for the Quest.
+4. Enter the code, and then Sign in Qwiklabs and then click on the Enroll Quest button for the Quest.
 5. You should have 9 credits.
 To check credits, hover over avatar (your profile) on the top right.
 It should show: 9 credits.
 6. If you don't see the credits, try the following steps:
    * refresh the page.